What is the National Ocean Sciences Bowl?

 Participating High Schools

 The Consortium for Ocean Leadership institutions hosting a regional competition define the geographic area included in their competition, and invite schools located in those regions.
-Schools participating in the regional bowl pay their own expenses to the regional competition, although a limited amount of team travel assistance may be available thanks to the generosity of regional sponsors.
+Schools participating in the regional bowl pay their own expenses to the regional competition.

 The Technical Advisory Panel